Bandboxes

 4.

-The inside is similarly covered.
+The interior is similarly covered.

 Available coverings

-Normally the bandboxes I sell are covered outside with documented 18th century reproduction wallpaper.
-Inside they are lined with facsimile 18thc. printed matter, normally newspapers, but sometimes pages of a book.
+Inside the boxes are lined with facsimile 18thc. printed matter.
+This is normally newspaper, but sometimes pages of a book.

 Images of all of these appear in the header to this page.

-Large hat boxes $110
+Large hat boxes

 Triangular hat box